test-mongodb-incubator/.github/profile/README.md

 * Stability and maturity of features
 * Strategic alignment with MongoDB’s roadmap
 * Maintainer bandwidth and interest

-## Repository Organization

-Projects will reside under a dedicated GitHub organization:

-* Suggested name: `mongodb-incubator` or `mongodb-contrib`
-* The org must clearly state its purpose in its README and org-level metadata
-* Projects under this org are NOT guaranteed production support unless promoted

 ## Community Engagement